awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_next_master_log.md

 ## Examples<a name="mysql_rds_next_master_log-examples"></a>

 Assume replication fails on an Amazon RDS Read Replica\.
-Running `SHOW SLAVE STATUS\G` on the replica returns the following result:
+Running `SHOW SLAVE STATUS\G` on the Read Replica returns the following result:

 ```
 *************************** 1. row ***************************